 Your life can change in an instant, and if you or a loved one was injured in an accident, recovery might seem like a distant daydream.
 Medical costs, property repairs, and other damages can pile up quickly, and without work or assistance, these financial obligations could be almost impossible to pay off.

 If you have been injured in an accident, the Law Office of Frank A. Cetero can help.
 Our compassionate team of legal representatives has nearly eight decades of experience handling personal injury cases.
-We are passionate about helping our clients pursue the compensation they deserve so they can get back on their feet.
+Our Suffolk County personal injury lawyers are passionate about helping our clients pursue the compensation they deserve so they can get back on their feet.

 Negligence is a legal term for breaking the rules- the willful neglect to uphold the duty of care.
 A person may have a duty of care to provide a safe environment or follow road rules.
 When they break their duty of care and cause harm or injury, they are negligent.